 It wouldn’t be a surprise if, in 7 years from now there is only Amazon and then brands (which Amazon will sell).
 Anyone selling 3rd party products will die as we’ve sadly seen with Toys R Us. – Yotpo

 Let’s take a look at eCommerce powerhouse, Amazon.
 It’s a gigantic retailer but has no connection with brands.
 They simply act as a third party retailer, selling on other business’ products.
 As a merchant, this can seem soul destroying, though by being a brand, no matter how big or small, it can actually give you a key advantage for it’s not just about the products anymore.

 You could be selling your product via your own website and also selling through Amazon.
-Your task as a brand is to show consumers that they should be through you by offering a preferred shopping experience with yourselves.
+Your task as a brand is to show consumers that they should buy through you by offering a preferred shopping experience with yourselves.
 Amazon can no longer compete on just prices and products alone.

 Top tip: Make sure you differentiate your brand to stand out from the crowd.
 Give it your all when thinking of how you can surpass the expectations of your customers.
 Don’t think about beating your competitors but instead impressing your customers and pipping your competition to the post will come naturally.